FyraLabs-Graveyard/pungi/doc/multi_compose.rst

     * ``BASE_PRODUCT_VERSION`` – only set for layered products
     * ``BASE_PRODUCT_TYPE`` – only set for layered products

+**notification_script**
+   Executable name (or path to a script) that will be used to send a message once the compose is finished.
+In order for a valid URL to be included in the message, at least one part must configure path translation that would apply to location of main compose.

+   Only two messages will be sent, one for start and one for finish (either successful or not).

 Partial compose settings
 ------------------------